hafriedlander/phockito/README.md

 # Pokito - Mockito for PHP

-Mocking framework based on Mockito for Java
+Mocking framework inspired by Mockito for Java

 Checkout [the original's website](http://mockito.org/) for the philosophy behind the API and more examples (although be aware that this is only a partial implementation for now)

+Thanks to the developers of Mockito for the inspiration, and hamcrest-php for making this easy.

 ## Example mocking: